Why It’s Perfectly Fine To Swim In The Ocean With A Yeast Infection

 You also need to follow other instructions for preventing yeast infection, as outlined in this article on tips to prevent thrush infection when swimming.

-Even if you were swimming with a wetsuit, get out of it as soon as you are out of the water, clean up and wear dry clothes.
+Even if you were swimming with a wetsuit, get out of it as soon as you are out of the water, clean up, and wear dry clothes.

-Precautions to take when swimming with a yeast infection
+Precautions to take when swimming

 Make sure that you choose the cleanest part of the ocean to swim in when you have a yeast infection.
 This does not mean going to Iceland or Antarctica.

 It means choosing a spot that has no sewage or any kind of industrial waste getting in.
-Also, clean up as fast as possible when you get out of the water, taking care to dry the vaginal area keenly.
+Also, clean up as fast as possible when you get out of the water, taking care to dry the vaginal area thoroughly.

 Conclusion